Last updated on 13/05/24

-Until just over a year ago, Spanish sworn translations were only accepted as valid by the Spanish authorities when submitted in hard copy form.
+Until April 2020, Spanish sworn translations were only accepted as valid by the Spanish authorities when submitted in hard copy form.
 In April 2020, after numerous requests by sworn translators, the government body regulating the profession in Spain (OIL) made an official announcement:

 […] documents translated by sworn translators can be accepted if electronically signed by using one of the systems set out […]